ryunp/js-closure-abuse/README.md

     0.2ms 100.0% Test.show             @ main.js:14 // el.insertAdjacentHTML("beforeend", html);
     0.2ms 100.0% (anonymous function)  @ main.js:26 // this.show(el, queue[offset]);

 As you can see, two extra closures are created and held in memory.

-First is in the method call wrapping the setTimeout function (top of *Method Calls Stack*) which is created and called immediately (bound IIFE).
+1. Wrapping the setTimeout function (top of *Method Calls Stack*) which is created and called immediately (bound IIFE).
-Second is created in the setTimeout argument (bottom of *Callback Stack*)
+2. Created in the setTimeout argument (bottom of *Callback Stack*) (bound IIFE)

 ####run_meh()
 #####[Method Calls Stack](img/method_invocation_callstacks.jpg)